- Abnormalities of the Pupil

 Management by optometrist

-Practitioners should recognise their limitations and where necessary seek further advice or refer the patient elsewhere.
+Practitioners should work within their scope of practice and where necessary seek further advice or refer the patient elsewhere.

 GRADE* Level of evidence and strength of recommendation always relates to the statement(s) immediately above